enthought/traits-futures/docs/source/guide/overview.rst

 .. literalinclude:: examples/calculate_in_worker_thread.py

-When you try this code, it make work perfectly for you, or it may crash with a segmentation fault.
+When you try this code, it may work perfectly for you, or it may crash with a segmentation fault.
 Or it may work perfectly during all your testing and only crash after it's been deployed to a customer.
 The main cause of difficulty is the ``future.add_done_callback`` line.
 The callback it refers to,